Why understanding the teenage brain is key to coaching

 “You don’t want kids to be frightened to try anything, to make a mistake, because mistakes truly are the route to mastery,” he says.

-MK Dons manager Dan Micciche, who was previously assistant Academy manager at the club, applied these principles with their most famous graduate, Dele Alli, who joined at the age of 11.
+Arsenal Under-15 coach Dan Micciche, who was previously first-team manager and assistant Academy boss at MK Dons, applied these principles with Dele Alli, who joined the Dons at the age of 11.

 "We sometimes have a culture where the way Dele played when he was younger would be described as showboating or trying to be too clever.